HamidAliSE/react-native-use-internet-status/README.md

 # react-native-use-internet-status
 A simple React Native hook to check if the device is connected to the internet.

+## Features
+- 🔌 Simple hook to check internet connectivity in React Native.
+- ⚡ Lightweight and built on top of `@react-native-community/netinfo`.
+- 🛠️ Easy to integrate in any project – just import and use.

 ## Installation
 You can install the package using either **npm** or **yarn**: